Evolution of Worcestershire county boundaries since 1844: County of West Midlands

-The West Midlands County Council existed for only a short period before abolition in April 1986 via enactment of the Local Government Act 1985, which abolished the Metropolitan County Councils and Greater London Council.
+The West Midlands County Council existed for only a short period before abolition in April 1986 via enactment of the Local Government Act 1985, which abolished the metropolitan county councils and Greater London Council.
 The individual metropolitan boroughs resumed most services which were provided at county level or through joint bodies such as the West Midlands Passenger Transport Authority.
-Black Country historian and author Tom Harkin said in an Express & Star article (2021) "It was a total disaster, and very costly to taxpayers and ratepayers.
+Black Country historian and author Tom Harkin said in a 2021 Express & Star article:

+"It was a total disaster, and very costly to taxpayers and ratepayers.
 It replaced a system of local government which had served the people well for years, just because that is what people in London wanted."

 Hereford and Worcester (1974–1998)

-Legislation from the Local Government Act 1972 came into force on 1 April 1974, which saw most of the county amalgamated with Herefordshire and Worcester City to form a single non-metropolitan county of "Hereford and Worcester".
+The Local Government Act 1972 came into force on 1 April 1974, which saw most of the county amalgamated with Herefordshire and Worcester City to form a single non-metropolitan county of "Hereford and Worcester".

 Fig 12: The new county was divided into nine districts: